frostmar/smartthings-broadlink-edge/README.md

 - Only supports the Broadlink "RM mini 3" device
   Specifically, devices that report a deviceId listed in [src/devicetypes.lua](./src/devicetypes.lua)).
 Small protocol differences mean even similar-ish products such as the "RM4 mini" are unlikely to work without changes.
 - Only supports discovery of a single Broadlink device on the network
+- Remote codes must be entered in Broadlink's RawData format (which can be learned from a physical remote)
+  Other formats you may find on the web (eg 'Pronto hex') are not accepted, and must be converted somehow if you don't learn from a real remote.
 - Probably riddled with bugs
 - Unlikely to be maintained or extended
   I don't have the time or enthusiasm to add support for other devices, or get involved with fixing bugs you may find.
 If this works for you as you find it, or if you'd like to change and extend it, that's great.